 Once woven, the linen fabric is described as ‘loomstate’, which can be quite rough in feel and appearance.
 The loomstate linen can now be finished and dyed.

-Fabrics available on the website are sold by the metre, however if you are looking for a specific partial meterage, please contact us and we can send you an invoice.
+However if you are looking for a specific partial meterage, please contact us and we can send you a separate invoice by email.

 We strongly advise that you obtain a sample before placing your fabric order.
 Samples are a representation of the colour and texture of the fabric.
-We recommend looking at your sample in different parts of the room as you may notice the colours and tones can change in different lights.
+We recommend looking at your sample in the room you are planning to use it, as you may notice the colours and tones can change in different lights.

 Changes To Your Order & Cancellations

 Cut lengths of fabric cannot be exchanged or refunded unless faulty.

 All our fabrics are carefully checked before despatch, however in the unusual event that the fabric is faulty, please advise us in writing within 24 hours of receipt.